 The number of court members who would sit on a panel was previously only set at a minimum: 3 for a Special Court-Martial (SpCM) and 5 for a General Court-Martial (GCM).
 It is now a set number.
 Now, if you choose to be tried by court-members, there will be 4 for a SpCM and 8 for a GCM.

 Military juries don't have to be unanimous.
 Prior to the 2019 changes to the UCMJ, two-thirds concurrence was required for any guilty verdict.
 That is now three-fourths.
 Anything less than that and the verdict is Not-Guilty.
 This is another major difference between military practice and civilian practice.
 In civilian practice, a non-unanimous verdict results in a mistrial.
 In military practice, the count of the votes determines the verdict, guilty or not guilty.

 What should I do if I am facing court-martial?

 When facing court-martial, know your rights and be ready to find qualified legal representation.

-Don't hesitate – call (301) 952-9000 today to schedule your free consultation.
+Don't hesitate – call (301) 952-9000 today to schedule your consultation.
 The military justice system can be confusing to navigate, and we are here to help.